Published work

 Eiermann, Martin.
 2018.
 “A Topology of Privacy.”
 European Journal of Sociology 59 (3): 435–441.

-Algorithmic risk scores at the bureaucratic frontline: With Maria Fitzpatrick and Chris Wildeman, I examine how frontline workers in Child Protective Services offices incorporate algorithmic measures of maltreatment risk into child welfare investigations.
+Algorithmic risk scores at the bureaucratic frontline: I examine how frontline workers in Child Protective Services offices incorporate algorithmic measures of maltreatment risk into child welfare investigations.
+Some of this work is done jointly with With Maria Fitzpatrick and Chris Wildeman.

 Consequences of jail and prison incarceration: With Chris Wildeman, Robert Apel, and Alexandra Gibbons, I am investigating how jail vs. prison incarceration shapes long-term economic, health, and family outcomes in the era of mass incarceration.
-This research, which requires extensive updates to the data infrastructure of the National Longitudinal Surveys of Youth, is generously supported by the Russell Sage Foundation.
+This research, which requires extensive updates to the data infrastructure of the National Longitudinal Surveys of Youth, is generously supported by the Russell Sage Foundation and facilitated by the Bureau of Labor Statistics.

 Demobilization in a decentralized social movement: Social movement scholars have focused increasing attention on “networked” social movements: decentralized forms of collective action with relatively short organizational life-cycles.
 Using email data and meeting records, I reconstruct movement networks and investigate mechanisms that drive movement contraction and organizational fissure.